EtherApe

 Related articles

-• Real-time network monitoring: EtherApe provides real-time monitoring of network traffic, allowing administrators to quickly identify and respond to potential security threats.
+• Real-time monitoring: LibreNMS provides real-time monitoring and alerting capabilities, allowing users to quickly respond to issues as they arise.

 Installation Guide